 Your doctor might also refer to AIN as low grade or high grade:

-- In low grade AIN (AIN 1 and AIN 2) the cells look almost like normal cells
+- In low grade AIN (AIN 1 and 2) the cells look slightly different to normal anal cells

 Treatment for AIN

 Low grade AIN (AIN 1 and 2)

 You might not need treatment.
 The abnormal cells can go back to normal on their own, without any treatment.
 Your doctor will check your AIN by taking a sample of skin (biopsy).
 And they will arrange regular checks to monitor your AIN.

 You will need treatment because the abnormal cells are less likely to get better on their own.
 You usually have surgery to remove some of the skin around the anus.